runger1101001/cy_serial_bridge/README.md

 Another issue: On Windows, if you have a given VID and PID assigned to use the WinUSB driver via Zadig, Windows will not try and use the USB CDC driver to enumerate COM ports from the device.
 This means that a device in SPI/I2C mode cannot use the same VID and PID as a device in UART CDC mode.
 To solve this, this driver automatically uses two PIDs for each device.
 The even PID is used in SPI/I2C mode, and the odd PID is used in UART CDC mode.

-Be careful with this, though.
-If you plan to use this driver in a real product, this strategy will not be usable, as we are basically "squatting" on Cypress's VID space without paying.
-You will have to sort out a VID and two consecutive PID values for yourself I'm afraid.
+WARNING: This setup is for dev testing only!
+If you plan to use this driver in a real product, this strategy will not be usable, this VID space is owned by Cypress.
+You will have to purchase a VID and two consecutive PID values for yourself.

 ## To Do List / Known Issues
 - If the I2C lines are not pulled up to 3.3V, I2C read and write bulk transfers hang forever and we don't have error handling for this
 - Need to understand the formatting of the data argument for SPI when frame size is not 8 bits
 - I2CNACKError.bytes_written is not correct
 - Need to characterize the largest transfer size that can be done of each type -- e.g. can we do transfers larger than the 256 byte (SPI/I2C) / 190 byte (UART) buffer on the chip?
+- Need to understand the deal with the "notification LED" settings on this chip.
+It seems like the notification LED is constantly on whenever I enable it.
+The docs say it "drives a GPIO on both USB transmit and receive", but what does that mean exactly?

 ### Note about Vendor UART Mode
 Currently, this driver does not support the "vendor UART" mode of the serial bridge chip.
 In vendor UART mode, the serial bridge chip still displays the custom "vendor" interface to the PC, and the Python driver has to manually send and receive bytes via the correct endpoints.
 The problem, however, is that the A in UART stands for Asynchronous: other devices can send bytes to the serial bridge asynchronously whenever they want to, and it's up to the host software to get the bytes off the chip before its 190 byte buffer fills up.

-Unfortunately, the way that a naive python driver would work, bytes are only read when a thread calls a read function on the UART driver.
+Unfortunately, the way that a naive python driver would work, bytes would only be read when a thread calls a read function on the UART driver.
 They aren't read at any other time.
 So, if somebody is sending you data over UART and your application code does not poll the UART fast enough, you would lose data.

 One way to fix this would be to have the driver continually submit USB transfers to the CY7C652xx in the background, so that data is transferred to the host machine as soon as the bridge chip makes it available.
 This would help with the buffering situation a lot, and python-libusb1 does support the async API needed to make it work.
 However, the threading situation would get complicated: either we would need a new background thread to be in charge of submitting all the transfers and monitoring when they finish (and also this might mean converting every single transfer done anywhere in the driver into an asynchronous transfer so that that thread is the only one processing events), OR we need support for the `handleEventsCompleted()` function, which is [not currently included](https://github.com/vpelletier/python-libusb1/issues/94) in the python-libusb1 wrapper.